 This web page shows only a small excerpt of our Fene research.
 Another 169 words (12 lines of text) covering the years 1176, 1185, 1190, 1199, 1297, 1580, 1594, 1619, 1657, 1586, 1650, 1639, 1637, 1615, 1987, 1691, 1740, 1687, 1586, 1650, 1641, 1650 and 1723 are included under the topic Early Fene History in all our PDF Extended History products and printed products wherever possible.

 Fene Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Fene have been found, including Fenn, Fenne, Fennoy, Fann, Fan, Venn, Fen and others.

 Early Notables of the Fene family (pre 1700)

-Migration of the Fene family to the New World and Oceana
+Migration of the Fene family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Fene, or a variant listed above: Richard Fenn, who settled in Virginia in 1623; Richard Fenn, who immigrated to New England in 1635; Charles Fann, who came to Maryland in 1663; Joshua Fenn, who arrived in Pennsylvania in 1682.